Dan Eckman: Career

 Eckman's career began when he started making sketch videos for the Derrick Comedy group along with fellow members Donald Glover, Dominic Dierkes, DC Pierson, and Meggie McFadden.
 His NYU undergraduate thesis film, CHECKOUT, won several awards, including Best College Short at the 2006 HBO US Comedy Arts Festival in Aspen.

 In 2009, Derrick Comedy released the film Mystery Team, Derrick's first endeavor into the feature film world.
 The film premiered at the 2009 Sundance Film Festival.

 Before making Mystery Team, Eckman was the video production director for Blue Man Group, where his work was seen on the 57th Primetime Emmy Awards, the 2005 Billboard Music Awards, on PBS, at Universal Orlando and in the Boston Children's Museum, among others.

 Eckman, along with his other Derrick partners with the exception of Glover, made a guest appearance on Community as Pierce's joke writers.

 In 2011, Eckman directed the MTV film Worst.
 Prom.
 Ever. which starred Daryl Sabara and was produced by Pierson and McFadden.

 In 2011, Eckman directed the very first Childish Gambino music video, "Freaks and Geeks", and the video for his single "Bonfire".

 In 2011, Eckman directed the thirteenth episode of the third season of Community.

 Personal life

-Eckman was married to Meggie McFadden on July 10, 2010, in Paris.
+Eckman married Meggie McFadden on July 10, 2010, in Paris.